 It is important to underline that the results of this study are to be considered with caution and at the same time it is necessary to consider its various limitations.

 First, the cross-sectional design of the study precludes conclusions about the possible causal direction of the observed relationships between variables.
 The nature (of convenience), the extension, and the homogeneity of the sample, moreover, limit the generalizability of the results, which should certainly be confirmed in similar samples in other cultural and organizational contexts.
-Considering some indications in the literature (Johnson et al. 2020; Kupcewicz & Jóźwik 2020), we preferred not to explore the possible role of moderator of Self-Esteem between JD and outcomes; however, given that Self-Esteem is also clearly related to perceptions of the work environment and good relationships at work, it is possible that the research has missed an opportunity to better explore its role in the reference model.
+Considering some indications in the literature (Johnson et al. 2020; Kupcewicz & Jóźwik 2020), we preferred not to explore the possible role of moderator of self-esteem between JD and outcomes; however, given that self-esteem is also clearly related to perceptions of the work environment and good relationships at work, it is possible that the research has missed an opportunity to better explore its role in the reference model.

-It is therefore necessary that future studies should: (a) given that past research suggested that these constructs may influence each other over time (e.g., Xu & Yang 2021; Bakker et al. 2022), investigate with longitudinal studies the relationships and interactions between Job Demands, resources, and outcomes; (b) consider the differential role of specific dimensions of Job Demands (e.g., cognitive, emotional, physical, etc.), different job resources (e.g., autonomy, leadership, role ambiguity, Leader-Member exchange, etc. ), and personal resources (e.g., self-efficacy, optimism, resilience, flexibility) that may be relevant for oncology workers; (c) although the indications in the literature seem to be in line with our assumptions (e.g., Li et al. 2022), work on the causal direction that was hypothesized and tested here, through studies with larger samples, experimental or longitudinal designs, and in different geographical and cultural contexts; (d) to overcome the limitations imposed by self-report measures, consider implementing third-party evaluations by supervisors or colleagues as well as objective data and possibly measurements of variables at different level (individual, group, team, organizational, etc.).
+It is therefore necessary that future studies should: (a) given that past research suggested that these constructs may influence each other over time (e.g., Xu & Yang 2021; Bakker et al. 2022), investigate with longitudinal studies the relationships and interactions between Job Demands, resources, and outcomes; (b) consider the differential role of specific dimensions of Job Demands (e.g., cognitive, emotional, physical, etc.), different job resources (e.g., autonomy, leadership, role ambiguity, leader-member exchange, etc. ), and personal resources (e.g., self-efficacy, optimism, resilience, flexibility) that may be relevant for oncology workers; (c) although the indications in the literature seem to be in line with our assumptions (e.g., Li et al. 2022), it appears fundamental to explore the tested causal direction through studies with larger samples, experimental or longitudinal designs, and in different geographical and cultural contexts; (d) to overcome the limitations imposed by self-report measures, consider implementing third-party evaluations by supervisors or colleagues as well as objective data and possibly measurements of variables at different level (individual, group, team, organizational, etc.).

 Conclusions